ugo-bongiorno/heating-pump-app/README.md

 # Heat pump remote control app

-This repo contains a small web-app to remotely control my pool's heat pump.
+This repo contains a small web-app to remotely control my swimming pool's heat pump.

 My heat pump has a modbus port (in RTU mode), which allows to control it from a connected device.
-My work is based on [this manual](https://gestor-doc-s3.s3.eu-west-1.amazonaws.com/documents/category/MAN10_54068-MB_ASTRALPOOLHEAT%20II%20-%20MODBUS_AP_v02_2015-.pdf) (direct download), for a different model, which documents all the modbus messages for each functionality.
+My work is based on [this manual (direct download)](https://gestor-doc-s3.s3.eu-west-1.amazonaws.com/documents/category/MAN10_54068-MB_ASTRALPOOLHEAT%20II%20-%20MODBUS_AP_v02_2015-.pdf), for a different model, which documents all the modbus messages for each functionality.
 Luckily, the registers and associated values are the same for my model.

+The frontend is built using Angular.

+The backend is built using Python, and the code to communicate with a modbus device connected via USB is written in C.

 ## Installation